What Is Sex Therapy?

 - Marriage and Couples Counseling Benefits: You and your partner/spouse no longer need to be in the same physical space for therapy!
 Partners can be in their own personal spaces (work, home, office, etc.) and call in to the same HIPAA compliant TeleHealth Video session.
 Virtual Therapy is great for Couples that want to work on their relationship but can’t be together in the same space.

-- Accessibility: TeleHealth is an option for people experiencing limitations with reliable transportation or access to specialized care.
+- Accessibility: Anyone living in the state of Indiana can become a client at Bloom Behavioral Health with virtual services.
+TeleHealth is also an option for people experiencing limitations with reliable transportation or access to specialized care.
 TeleHealth allows accessibility for people with chronic illnesses or physical disabilities.
 Accommodations to TeleHealth can be made for clients that are hearing impaired, visually impaired, or deaf.

 Is Virtual Therapy Effective?

 Research has extensively studied the effectiveness of video-based therapy.
 There is no difference between online therapy versus traditional in-person therapy.
 When Megan began providing TeleHealth, Megan quickly realized that clients were more comfortable during video sessions than they were in the office.
 Virtual therapy allows clients to feel safe and secure from the comfort of their own home, which often increases the rate of the client’s emotional growth.
 This personal growth often results in meeting their therapy goals!
 Also, when sessions are held from your home, your pets get to join the session to provide emotional support!